forrestbao/nlp-class/projects.md

 You will be randomly assigned to pick one RAG solution and one UI solution to build the demo.

+## Steps of RAG
+1. Ingest (optional): Filters and extracts useful text from the data uploaded, e.g., ignore page numbers in PDF.
+2. Chunk: Chunks the text into smaller pieces.
+3. Embed the chunks and store them in, e.g., a vector database or as simple as the computer's RAM.
+4. Embed a query
+5. Retrieval: Retrieve the top-k documents -- get a rough but fast ranking using dot-product
+6. Rerank (optional): Rerank the top-k documents based on the similarity between the query and the document, resulting in top-p documents where p < k
+7. Generate: Generate an answer based on the top-p documents.

 ## RAG solutions to pick from (to be expanded)
 * Google Vertex AI
 * LangChain